Thewafflication/Silk-Screen-Printing-Machine/README.md

 I am the founder of the project.
 I mainly contribute to the physical construction and documentation.
 I make all purchases and maintain the ledger.
 I also control the master development branch.
 (I have final say in all changes made to the project.)
 I also spread the word about the project over the internet to develop interest.

 Ian Cromheecke
 I am supporting the founder of the project.
 I will mainly contribute to some of the physical construction and also help on the documentation and get the results and test the system to make sure everything is working.
-I will do my best to follow the leader and give my leader as much help as he can so that we can succeed this project together.
+Secondly,  I will do my best to follow the Jordan and give my leader as much help as he can so that we can succeed this project together.

 Objectives: